November 07, 2013

 KW: If you could have one wish instantly granted, what would that be for?

 KP: For everyone in the world to love each other.

 KW: The Jamie Foxx question: If you only had 24 hours to live, how would you spend the time?

-JR: With my family.
+KP: With my family.

 KW: The Kerry Washington question: If you were an animal, what animal would you be?